ARES11430/marzban-user-info-bot/README.md

   - Main Admin can set outdated subscription threshold
   - Admins can see the list of users who haven't updated their subscription for (x) days.
 - **Time zone:**
   - Main Admin can set the timezone of the bot.
+- **Notifications:**
+  - Admins will now receive notification for low traffic users.

 ![1](https://github.com/user-attachments/assets/01ff31ce-649a-44a6-b194-7f0f2a523fad)
 ![2](https://github.com/user-attachments/assets/af96d86c-a8cd-47dc-9406-e48ff0ffc743)